Tips & Strategies

 Two of the most popular rodent killing solutions, traps and baits, can help you battle the pests in your house, but which is best?
 According to experts, both traps and bait are effective for killing rats and mice.
 Again, it's simply a matter of preference.

 When using traps, you'll need to dispose of the rodent once the trap does its work.When using bait, though, the rodent typically disappears to die.
 Both of these types of rodent control should be placed out of reach of children and pets.

 No matter type of do it yourself pest control solution you choose, be sure to use the products as directed and use enough of them to control your home's infestation.
 If the traps or baits you choose doesn't appear to be killing rats or mice, try moving them to a different location in your home.

 It's very important to take action at the first sign of rodent activity.
 Because both mice and rats breed quickly, you'll need to control them as soon as possible, whether you discover them indoors or outdoors.

 Baits and Bait Stations

-Mice & Rat Mechanical & Glue Traps
+Mechanical & Glue Traps

 Glue traps provide an option for trapping rodents without having to deal with the risk of snapping fingers or paws.
-They work by holding the rodent in place when it scurries across its surface.
-Often it will die of dehydration or suffocation.
-Once caught in the glue, the rodent along with the trap must be disposed of.
-It's important to set up several snap traps in your home if you suspect a rodent infestation.
+They work by holding the rodent in place when it scurries across its surface; afterward, it will usually die of dehydration or suffocation.
+Once the rodent is caught in the glue, you'll need to dispose of both it and the trap.

-No matter which method you choose, TOMCAT has the right product for you.
+No matter which method you choose, Tomcat has the right product for you.

-*Based on no-choice laboratory testing.
+*Based on no-choice laboratory testing